 The Role of Language in Shaping Reality

 The Sapir-Whorf hypothesis suggests that the structure of a language affects its speakers' world view or cognition.
-In other words, the language we use influences how we perceive reality.
+Simply put, the language we use influences how we perceive reality.
 By consciously choosing to use positive words, we can actively shape our perception of the world and create a more positive reality for ourselves.

 Beyond Individual Impact